Consequential amendments to the Rehabilitation Services & Claims Manual, Volume II

 strikethrough and additions are identified in highlighted bold.

-There are a number of ways for stakeholders to provide feedback on the draft policy consequential amendments:
+There were a number of ways for stakeholders to provide feedback on the draft policy consequential amendments:

 |(a) Comment link:||